tdude0175/Django-Project/README.md

 ### RESOURCES:
 * This project will require the use of imagefields in your model.
 See the documentation on how to use them: https://docs.djangoproject.com/en/2.1/topics/files/

 * This project will require the use of the Django database search capabilities.
-See the documentation for more information: https://docs.djangoproject.com/en/2.1/topics/db/search/
+See the documentation for more information: https://docs.djangoproject.com/en/2.1/topics/db/queries/

+### CHALLENGES:
+* Implement pagination so that only a certain number of Wiki Posts are displayed on the main page/search results, and the user can 'page' through the entries.

+* Add support for entering Wiki posts using the 'Markdown' syntax to support rich text formatting and other advanced formatting features.